michelson/chaskiq-newsletters/README.md

 end
 ```

-read more about heroku and vps installs, Amazon integration and more in our wiki page https://github.com/michelson/chaskiq/wiki
+Read about Heroku, VPS installs, Amazon integration and more on the wiki https://github.com/michelson/chaskiq/wiki

 # TODO:
-- [ ] api support.
+- [ ] API support.
-- [ ] more insighfull reportery.
+- [ ] more insightful reporting
 - [ ] scheduled deliveries via (sidetiq or whenever).
 - [ ] send to many lists in one campaign and send to list segments (like mailchimp).